Dyalog/link/docs/API/Link.Export.md

 #### Arguments

-- ns : unscripted namespace or APL name
+- ns : unscripted namespace or APL name.
+If ns is not provided, the default is to use the current namespace.
 - dir: directory or file name

 #### Options